-1 Create a new track to record on by choosing File > New Track.

-2 Specify 1 Mono Audio Track if your source is mono, or 1 Stereo Audio Track is your source is stereo, and click Create.
+- 1 Create a new track to record on by choosing File > New Track. - 2 Specify 1 Mono Audio Track in Samples, if your source is mono, or 1 Stereo Audio Track in Samples, if your source is stereo.

-Creating a new mono audio track
+Creating a new stereo audio track